Forbu/Forbu/README.md

 - ⚡ Fun fact: I learn all of ML stuff on the internet

 I love RL and NN stuff !

+You can check my website here : https://forbu.github.io/